NatiSayada/k3s-proxmox-terraform-ansible/README.md

 ![alt text](pics/gui-cloudinit-config.png)

-you will need to change the user name, password, and add the ssh public key so we can connect to the VM later using Ansible and terraform. update the variables and click on `Regenerate Image`
+you will need to change the user name, password, and add the ssh public key so we can connect to the VM later using Ansible and Terraform. update the variables and click on `Regenerate Image`

-Great! so now we can convert the VM to a template and start working with terraform.
+Great! so now we can convert the VM to a template and start working with Terraform.

 ```bash
 qm template 9000
 ```

-### terraform setup
+## Terraform setup

-our terraform file also creates a dynamic host file for Ansible, so we need to create the files first
+our Terraform file also creates a dynamic host file for Ansible, so we need to create the files first

 ```bash
 cp -R inventory/sample inventory/my-cluster
 ```

-Rename the file `terraform/variables.tfvars.sample` to `terraform/variables.tfvars` and update all the vars. there you can select how many nodes would you like to have on your cluster and configure the name of the base image. its also importent to update the ssh key that is going to be used and proxmox host address. to run the Terrafom, you will need to cd into `terraform` and run:
+Rename the file `terraform/variables.tfvars.sample` to `terraform/variables.tfvars` and update all the vars. there you can select how many nodes would you like to have on your cluster and configure the name of the base image. it is also important to update the ssh key that is going to be used and the Proxmox host address. to run the Terraform, you will need to cd into `terraform` and run:

 ```bash
 cd terraform/